ManuVdv/Website/content/projects.md

 ```

-Variables:
-  price = cost per night
-  cleaning_fee: cleaning fee
-  extra_people: charge for having more than 1 person
-  property_type: type of accommodation (House, Apartment, etc.)
-  room_type:
-    Entire home/apt (guests have entire place to themselves)
-    Private room (Guests have private room to sleep, all other rooms shared)
-    Shared room (Guests sleep in room shared with others)
-  number_of_reviews: Total number of reviews for the listing
-  review_scores_rating: Average review score (0 - 100)
-  longitude , latitude: geographical coordinates to help us locate the listing
-  neighbourhood*: three variables on a few major neighbourhoods in each city

 ##Exploratory Data Analysis (EDA)

 “The goal during EDA is to develop an understanding of the data.
 The easiest way to do this is to use questions as tools to guide the investigation… EDA is fundamentally a creative process.
 And like most creative processes, the key to asking quality questions is to generate a large quantity of questions.”